 Managing our assets and liabilities

-Net worth will help cushion the impact of COVID-19
+Net worth has cushioned the impact of COVID‑19

 Source: The Treasury